Alopecia Areata Registry, Biobank & Clinical Trials Network

 The Alopecia Areata Registry, Biobank & Clinical Trials Network (Registry) is an organized network of centers that identify and register patients with alopecia areata.
 Relevant research samples are collected and information is catalogued and stored in a central repository.
 The Registry is a powerful resource of clinical data available to investigators studying the disease and pharmaceuticals developing treatments.
 The Registry does not offer treatment for alopecia areata.
 However, in collecting data about the genetic and environmental factors that predispose for alopecia areata, we hope to develop effective treatments and a cure.

 We are currently working to transfer the administration and ownership of the Registry data and associated samples housed at MD Anderson Cancer Center in Houston, Texas to NAAF.
 In order to facilitate this transfer, we have temporarily halted patient participation in the Registry and the collection and shipment of new samples.
-We will announce when the post-transition Registry is up-and-running and how to enroll—we hope by the beginning of 2018.
+We will announce when the post-transition Registry is up-and-running and how to enroll—we hope by the end of the year.

 IMPORTANCE OF THE REGISTRY